krzysztof99xd/SNA4DSProject/README.md

 This is a project for Social Network Analysis course at JADS.

 This project is about analyzing social network within eurovision community.
-Data used for this project is taken from official eurovision website which can be accessed here: https://eurovisionworld.com/eurovision/2023
+Data used for this project is taken from the eurovision website and can be accessed here: https://eurovisionworld.com/eurovision/2023

 Necessary packages to be installed: